 - Adam Sandler's Click uses a ratcheting variation, to familiar Aesopic ends.

-- In the children's book Magic by the Lake, the protagonists are four siblings (three girls, one boy).
+- In the children's book Magic by the Lake by Edward Eager, the protagonists are four siblings (three girls, one boy).
 Two of the girls wish themselves into teenagers and go on a double date, and their brother and sister have to chase them down and undo the wish before the date goes too far.